cbinding/rematch2/README.md

 | patterns_FISH_eh_tmt2_YYYYMMDD.json            | [FISH 'Monument Types' thesaurus](http://purl.org/heritagedata/schemes/eh_tmt2)      | [necropolis](http://purl.org/heritagedata/schemes/eh_tmt2/concepts/70053)         |
 | patterns_FISH_mda_obj_YYYYMMDD.json            | [FISH 'Archaeological Objects' thesaurus](http://purl.org/heritagedata/schemes/mda_obj) | [goblet](http://purl.org/heritagedata/schemes/mda_obj/concepts/96782)          |

 ### geonames_ruler <a class="anchor" id="geonames_ruler"></a>
-The geonames_ruler component performs a lookup on place names originating from the [GeoNames](https://www.geonames.org/) dataset.
-In order to enable sufficient performance and reduce the potential for ambiguities, the component configuration accepts one or more ISO country codes (e.g. "GB").
+The geonames_ruler component is a specialised [vocabulary_ruler](#vocabulary_ruler) component, performing a lookup on place names originating from the [GeoNames](https://www.geonames.org/) dataset.
+#### configuration
+The component is configured using the inherited configuration parameters of the [base_ruler](#base_ruler) component, plus the following:
+* country_codes (Array of string; default=["GB"]) - The component configuration accepts an array of one or more ISO country codes.
+These are used to enable sufficient performance and reduce (but not necessarily eliminate) ambiguities.

+### span_scorer <a class="anchor" id="span_scorer"></a>
+The span_scorer components supplements existing located spans with scores, these can be used to rank results and assess significance and relevance.
+#### configuration
+The component is configured using the following parameters:
+* sig_proximity (Integer, default=3) -  proximity in number of tokens between span and 'significant' term to count as 'nearby' for scoring purposes
+* neg_proximity (Integer, default=3) - proximity in number of tokens between span and 'negation' term to count as 'nearby' for scoring purposes
+* sig_score (Float, default=1.0) - score to assign to span if it is within specified token proximity of a 'significant' term or phrase
+* neg_score (Float, default=1.0) - score to assign to span if it is within specified token proximity of a 'negation' term or phrase
+* sec_scores (default = {
+    "title": 40.0, # high score for title as likely to contain key info about the content of the article "abstract": 2.0, # moderate score for abstract as likely to contain key info about the content of the article "body": 0.1, # low score for body as likely to contain a lot of less important info, but still some key info may be found here
+    "end_matter": 0.0 # no score for end matter as unlikely to contain key info about the content of the article }) - scores for named sections located within the document. spans are scored with the highest section score according to their location
+* sections (list = []) - locations of named sections within the document

 ## Usage <a class="anchor" id="usage"></a>

 ### Temporal component usage <a class="anchor" id="temporal_usage"></a>
 Both the [yearspans_ruler](#yearspans_ruler) and the [periodo_ruler](#periodo_ruler) perform information extraction of temporal entities.
 Example Python script to perform information extraction on temporal entities using these components:

 ```python
 import spacy